CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: METHODOLOGY

 \subsection{Dataset Generation}

 We use the Microsoft COCO dataset~\cite{lin2014microsoft} as the source of a large variety of textures to generate a big number of image pairs thanks to the homography transformation.
 A source image is treated as a plane above which a simulated camera is moving.
 For one plane, one image pair is generated.
 Costante \textsl{et al.} and Kendall \textsl{et al.} test their pose estimation networks with respectively artificial Gaussian blur~\cite{costante2015exploring} and motion blur~\cite{kendall2015posenet} added to images.
 Their blur is uniform over the whole image and thus not ego-motion-related.
-In order to obtain realistic blur that is caused by the camera's motion within the exposure duration, we simulate a moving camera whose time step for the kinetic integration is 0.1 millisecond (ms) and the exposure duration is 10 ms. In each integration step during the exposure, an image is sampled from the homography transformation of the plane.
+In order to obtain realistic blur that is caused by the camera's motion within the exposure duration, we simulate a moving camera whose time step for the kinetic integration is 0.1 millisecond (ms) and the exposure duration is 10ms.
+In each integration step during the exposure, an image is sampled from the homography transformation of the plane.
 The blurry image is the average of the 100 sampled images.
 The poses of both the exposure starting step and ending step of an image are recorded.
-We set the frame rate at 30Hz to simulate a low-cost global shutter camera.
+Except for subsection \ref{section:selfSupervised}, the pose of the starting step is used as the ground truth in supervised learning.
+30 frames per second (fps) are recoreded to simulate a common global shutter camera.
 The images are in grayscale with the resolution of $320\times224$ pixels.
 The intrinsics of the simulated camera are $f_x=160$, $f_y=160$, $c_x=160$, $c_y=112$.